wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-example.md

 1. Right click on the created Integration Project and select, -> **New** -> **Rest API** to create the REST API.
    <img src="../../../../assets/img/connectors/adding-an-api.png" title="Adding a Rest API" width="800" alt="Adding a Rest API"/>

-2. Provide the API name as jiraAPI and the API context as /jira.
+2. Provide the API name as `jiraAPI` and the API context as `/jira`.
 You can go to the source view of the XML configuration file of the API and copy the following configuration.

 You can find the complete API XML configuration below.